GaviniSumanth/Self-Hosting-Guide/README.md

 ## Security Recommendations

 - Keep the system and containers updated.
 - Use a firewall.
-I use firewalld through firewall-config's GUI as it allows me to add rich rules throgh a GUI which can be quite useful.
-If you prefer a simpler alternative then use gufw.
+I use firewalld through firewall-config's GUI as it allows me to add rich rules through a GUI which can be quite useful.
+If you prefer a simpler alternative then use gufw (Uncomplicated Firewall GUI).
 - By default, the ports are published to 0.0.0.0:<PORT_NUMBER>, you may want to change it to 127.0.0.1:<PORT_NUMBER> (localhost) otherwise podman will expose those ports to other systems on the network.
-- Scan your web server for any open ports using online tools or if you are an advanced user you can use nmap.
+- Scan your web server for any open ports using online tools or if you are an advanced user you can use nmap from the terminal on another system to check for open ports.
 If you are not sure about which online tool to use, I mentioned the one that I use to scan for open ports in the [Resources Section](#resources).
 - If you do not intend to access the server through localhost and only use it via the registered domain name through the reverse proxy then remove the PublishPort line from container files (except the reverse proxy's container) and allow communication between the containers by adding all your hosted services and the reverse proxy that you use to a pod.
 - If you want to block connections from certain countries or allow access to your server from certain whitelisted countries, you can use country IP block allocations from IPDeny.com.